simonrowe/AI-With-Spring-Student-Files/LabInstructions/Lab Setup.md

 Note:  [Azure OpenAI pricing](https://azure.microsoft.com/en-us/pricing/details/cognitive-services/openai-service/) for chat/text is based on input and output tokens, and varies depending on the model chosen.
 Tokens currently cost between $0.0005 and $0.06 per thousand input tokens, $0.002 and $0.12 per thousand output tokens.
 It is always a good idea to double-check the pricing page when using a cloud provider.

 ---
+**Signup Process for Amazon / Bedrock**

+Note that the exact screen flow to perform these steps may vary over time as AWS modifies their user interface.

+1. Signup for an AWS Account

+    1. If you already have an AWS account for personal use - and AWS credentials - you can skip this section.
+If you have access to an account through your employer, you _may_ be able to use it, but you could find that you have insufficient permission to use the services described in this lab.
+We recommend having your own account under your complete control.

+    1. Go to https://aws.amazon.com/ and follow the process to create an AWS account.
+There are many resources that can help guide you through this process such as [this video](https://www.youtube.com/watch?v=xi-JDeceLeI).
+        - Record your 12-digit account number.
+You will need it later when signing into the console.
+If you have an opportunity to create an account 'alias', we recommend it.
+        - AWS Accounts require a payment method (credit card) be established for billing.
+The charges associated with this lab should be extremely small, even if you run the lab dozens of times experimenting with multiple models.

+    3. The account you have just created gives you access to "root" permissions which cannot be limited.
+AWS strongly recommends avoiding root credentials for day-to-day use.
+Instead create an "IAM user" within this account.
+[This video](https://www.youtube.com/watch?v=ubrE4xq9_9c) provides a good guide.
+        - Ignore recommendations to use Identity Center.
+It provides a more proper way to manage identities in your AWS account, but it is tangental to our purposes here.
+        - Give your user the `AmazonBedrockFullAccess` policy.
+This follows the _grant least privilege_ security approach to allow only what is needed for this lab.
+        - Be sure to "Download .csv file" containing the user's password.
+You may need this later to sign into the console.
+    4. Select the new user from the user list and access the security credentials.
+Create an access key.
+Choose any use case, but ignore the recommended alternatives.
+Be sure to download the resulting CSV file; this contains the Access Key ID and Secret access key "credentials" that we need.
+    - If you loose this file don't worry; just repeat the steps to create a new key.
+    - On AWS, don't confuse Access Key ID / Secret access key with user name and password.
+The former are "credentials" used for programatic access, the latter is only for human access to the web interface

+1. Set Credentials

+    Next, provide the access key ID and secret key to our software.

+    AWS recommends (and we agree) that the best way to provide credentials to our code is IAM Roles and the [EC2 Instance Metadata service](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/configuring-instance-metadata-service.html), or the local `~/.aws/credentials file`.
+However, to keep things simple and consistent with other labs, we will use environment variables.

+    1. Set the following environment variables using the values obtained from the CSV file.
+On Windows you can run:
+        ```
+        setx SPRING_AI_BEDROCK_AWS_ACCESS_KEY "YOUR_ACCESS_KEY"
+        setx SPRING_AI_BEDROCK_AWS_SECRET_KEY "YOUR_SECRET_KEY"
+        ```
+        On Linux or Mac you can run:
+        ```
+        export SPRING_AI_BEDROCK_AWS_ACCESS_KEY="YOUR_ACCESS_KEY"
+        export SPRING_AI_BEDROCK_AWS_SECRET_KEY="YOUR_SECRET_KEY"
+        ```

+1. Enable Bedrock Models

+    When using Amazon Bedrock, you must _enable_ the models you wish to use.
+This is easily done via the AWS Management Console.

+    Note that the exact steps may vary over time as AWS modifies their user interface.

+    5. From the AWS Management Console main page, select the [region](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-regions) you wish to use from the drop-down list in the upper right.
+The solution code will use _us-west_2_, but feel free to choose another.
+Be aware that some regions may require you to "opt-in" to use them, and may not provide the same Bedrock features.
+(Have fun by selecting a region on the opposite side of the planet from you.)
+    1. In the search box on the top of the console, type **bedrock** and select the Amazon Bedrock service.
+    1. Open the left menu if it is closed (click the "hamburger" icon with three horizontal lines).
+From the menu select **Model access**.
+    1. Click **Modify model access**.
+    1. For the labs presented in this course, we recommend you select and enable the following models:
+    * **Amazon - Titan Text G1 - Express**
+    * **Amazon - Titan Embeddings G1 - Text**
+    * **Anthropic - Claude**
+    - Note: you may enable other models if you like.
+Generally there is little or no charge to enable a specific model, only acceptance of a license agreement.
+The _Titan_ models from Amazon are relatively inexpensive.
+    10. Click **Submit**.
+It may take a few moments for the model to become active.

+    Note:  [Amazon Bedrock pricing](https://aws.amazon.com/bedrock/pricing/) for chat/text is based on input and output tokens, and varies depending on the model chosen.
+Tokens currently cost between $0.00015 and $0.02 per thousand input tokens, $0.00125 and $0.024 per thousand output tokens.
+It is always a good idea to double-check the pricing page when using a cloud provider.

+---
 **Signup Process for Stability.AI**